IbrahimMajdi/301-readings/read03.md

 > The main idea behind the `flex layout` is to give the container the ability to alter its items’ width/height (and order) to best fill the available space

+> When working with flexbox you need to think in terms of two axes — the main axis and the cross axis.

 > flex layout have multible proparities for spacing and alligning.

 ### flexbox cheetsheat